daktronics/cef-mixer/README.md

 ```Batchfile
 cefmixer.exe https://threejs.org/examples/webgl_animation_keyframes_json.html --width=960 --height=540
 ```
-Pressing Ctrl+V while the application is running can show the HTML view running unthrottled with no v-sync:
+Pressing `Ctrl+V` while the application is running can show the HTML view running unthrottled with no v-sync:

 ![VSync Off][demo2]

 Obviously, there are not many use cases to render frames completely unthrottled - but the point is to let the integrating application control all timing aspects.
-If the integrating application is doing its own vsync ... then there shouldn't be any other component in the rendering pipeline that is also doing vsync.
+If the integrating application is doing its own v-sync ... then there shouldn't be any other component in the rendering pipeline that is also doing v-sync.
+This demo application passes the command-line arg `disable-gpu-vsync` to Chromium.

 # Room for Improvement
 A future update could include the following